Frequently Asked Questions for Groups

 The therapist must know everyone in the group prior to them attending.
 Therefore, a consultation is required.
 If the therapist thinks you may not be a good fit for the group the therapist will refund all your consultation fee and refer you to a facility or group that may be more appropriate.

 The Women's Empowerment Group and The Communication Groups are closed groups (once the group begins the same people meet with each other until the completion of the sessions).
 There is a requirement to make a commitment to all sessions because your fellow group members will miss your presence and you will also miss valuable information as each group builds on the previous group.
 It is also important to show up to all groups on time.
-Though emergencies happen because life happens, if you are aware you will miss more than two groups during the 10 week sessions you should not sign up for group.
+Emergencies happen because life happens, if you are aware you will miss more than two groups during the 10 week sessions you should not sign up for group.

 Anger Management group is an open group, which can add new members at anytime.
 During the consultation the therapist will determine your motivational level which will impact your ability to attend this group.